 Recently, the Department of English and North American Studies has come to integrate the subject area of Theatre Studies, responding to the teaching and research needs arising from the creation of the degree course in Theater.

-The department currently has a faculty of nine professors – among which 1 full professor, two associates and six assistant professors – and several other lecturers.
-On the whole, we have 12 lecturers and professors holding a PhD.; the majority of the remaining staff holds an MA. and are on the process of doing their Phds.
+The department currently has a faculty of ten professors – among which 1 full professor, two associates and seven assistant professors – and several other lecturers.
+On the whole, we have 11 lecturers and professors holding a PhD.; the majority of the remaining staff holds an MA. and are on the process of doing their Phds.

-Providing collaboration in a wide range of degree courses (BA., Masters and Doctorate), be it within the Institute of Arts and Human Sciences or in other schools of the University of Minho, in particular, the School of Sciences, the School of Law, the School of Economics and Management, the School of Engineering, the Institute of Social Sciences and the Institute of Education, the department also offers a wide range of ERASMUS protocols, promoting the circulation of our students through several European universities and receiving every year a substantial number of students from other universities.
+Providing collaboration in a wide range of degree courses (BA., Masters and Doctorate), be it within the Institute of Arts and Humanities or in other schools of the University of Minho, in particular, the School of Sciences, the School of Law, the School of Economics and Management, the School of Engineering, the Institute of Social Sciences and the Institute of Education, the department also offers a wide range of ERASMUS protocols, promoting the circulation of our students through several European universities and receiving every year a substantial number of students from other universities.